Pete Perini

-Evo Peter Perini (February 10, 1928 – September 11, 2008) was an American football fullback who played two seasons in the National Football League with the Chicago Bears and Cleveland Browns.
-Born in the New Village section of Franklin Township, Warren County, New Jersey, he played at Washington High School, a predecessor to Warren Hills Regional High School.
+Evo Peter Perini (February 10, 1928 – September 11, 2008) was an American professional football fullback who played two seasons in the National Football League (NFL) with the Chicago Bears and Cleveland Browns.
 He played college football at Ohio State University.

-Early years
+Early life

-Perini participated in high school football, baseball and wrestling at Washington High School.
+Born in the New Village section of Franklin Township, Warren County, New Jersey, he attended Washington High School, a predecessor to Warren Hills Regional High School.
+He played high school football, baseball and wrestling at Washington High.
 In football, he was a three-year letterman as a fullback and was a team captain in 1945.
 He earned First-team All-State honors in 1945.
 Perini was a four-year letterman and a four-time New Jersey state finalist in wrestling.
 He won the state championship in the 175 pound weight class in 1944 and in the heavyweight class in 1945.
 He also earned second place in the heavyweight class in 1946.
 In baseball, Perini earned four letters as a left fielder and pitcher.
 He was inducted into the Blue Streak Wall of Fame in 2001.